seeq12/seeq-connector-sdk-java/README.md

 authentication keys.

 As long as you don’t delete this file, the debugging agent will remain authenticated, and there is no need to modify data/keys/agent.otp again.
 If the file is deleted, you will need to repeat the setup process.
+In that case, be sure to check the "re-provision even if the agent is already provisioned" option when generating the new OTP.

 ## Developing your Connector